Skip to content

 This package includes

-• general-purpose functions (prefixed vec...) in pure Python,
+• general-purpose functions (prefixed vec...) in pure Python with perfect complexity,

 • a clean class (Vector) with easy to use syntax,